cirosantilli/linux-cheat/compile/gcc/index.md

-Gnu Compiler Collection: *not* c compiler
+GNU Compiler Collection: *not* C compiler.

-it is a large frontend to several subprograms such as `as`, `cpp`
+It is a large frontend to several subprograms such as `as`, `cpp`.

-it currently compiles: C, C++, Objective-C, Fortran, Java, Ada, and Go
+It currently compiles: C, C++, Objective-C, Fortran, Java, Ada, and Go.

 #g++ vs gcc

 g++: http://stackoverflow.com/questions/172587/what-is-the-difference-between-g-and-gcc

-most important:
+Most important:

 1) g++ treats both .c and .cpp files as c++, since .c is backwards compatible with c++, it works
 2) g++ links to (but does not include) stdlib automatically, gcc does not!